Lower Silesian Agglomeration Railway: Wrocław

-A Koleje Dolnośląskie train on the Trzebnica – Wrocław route.
+A Lower Silesian Railways train on the Trzebnica – Wrocław route.

 serves large estates in the western part of the city, Wrocław Nadodrze, and Wrocław Świebodzki, which is currently closed to railway traffic but is included in future plans, including the Kolej Plus program.
 The city offers job and educational opportunities attractive to both its residents and newcomers, including those living in the agglomeration; the unemployment rate is 3.5%, one of the lowest in the country.
 For several years, Wrocław has been experiencing suburbanization, with residents moving to towns located near the city, while the population of the agglomeration remains stable.

 Railway Infrastructure

 The Wrocław Agglomeration Railway is divided into two zones: